J-BarrettPY/EthicalHackingNotes/readme.md

 -	Trojan horse: Downloads onto a computer disguised as a legitimate program.
 -	Botnet: Includes a collection of endpoints that have been infected with a particular family of malware.

+# Sniffing

+# Packet Capture

+-	Process of acquiring network traffic that is addressed to systems other than your own.
+-	Headers are the fields that are specific to the protocol.
+The provide instructions for how the protocol should behave.
+-	Data that is being carried from one endpoint to another is called the payload.
+-	Wireshark helps to make packet analysis much easier.

+## tcpdump

+-	Displays packet information on UNIX systems.
+-	Default settings display IP header information.

+## tshark

+-	Included with Wireshark.
+-	Similar to tcpdump.

+## Wireshark

+-	GUI based packet capture program.
+-	Can view entire network stack in Wireshark.
+-	Provides more details in the summary.
+-	Doesn’t just give you a list of frames so you can see who was communicating with what but also provides full protocol decodes.
+-	Supports filtering.

+## Berkeley Packet Filter

+-	Interface to the Data Link layer of a system.
+-	Used across many systems and applications, including tcpdump, tshark, and Wireshark.

+## Port Mirroring/Spanning
+-	Any traffic that passes through one port would be mirrored to another report.

+# Knowledge Check

+-	Wireshark: A GUI-based packet capture program that provides a way to view the packets easily, moving around the complete capture.
+-	tcpdump: A command-line program used to capture traffic and store that traffic in a file that can be opened later on.
+-	Port mirroring: An approach to monitoring network traffic that involves forwarding a copy of each packet from one network switch to another.
+-	tshark: A network protocol analyzer that capture packet data from a live network, or read packets from a previously saved capture file.
+-	BPF: An interface to the Data Link layer of a system and consists of several primitives like host, ether, net, and proto.

+# Detecting Sniffers

+-	Look on the system that has the interface in promiscuous mode.
+-	You will see PROMISC – this indicates the interface is in promiscuous mode, which means the interface is not doing any filtering of MAC addresses.
+# Packet Analysis

+# Knowledge Check

+Indicate if each of the given statements about packet analysis is true or fales:

+-	True: It uses a packet analyzer to intercept and log traffic that passes over a digital network or part of a network.
+-	False: Expoit-DB is a very good packet analyzer that determines the information that isn’t directly provided.
+-	False: Wireshark provides expert information that you can look at all at once from the View menu.
+-	True: Wireshark can color frames where it identifies problems in the frame list based on rule sets.

+# Spoofing Attacks

+-	Pretending to be a system that you aren’t.
+-	Spoofing attacks allow you to sit in the middle of a conversation between two endpoints.

+## ARP Spoofing

+-	Address Resolution Protocol has two stages.
+The first is the request, where a system knows an IP address but doesn’t know the corresponding MAC address.
+It sends an ARP request asking for the system with the IP address to respond with its MAC address.
+-	In theory, anyone could respond to that request with their MAC address to get the requesting system to send the message to the attacker’s address.
+-	Can make it even simpler by not waiting for the request to begin and just sending the reply.
+## ARP Poisoning

+-	Same thing has ARP spoofing.
+You are poisoning the ARP cache on target systems with bad entires.

+## DNS Spoofing

+-	More targeted than an ARP spoofing.
+-	Aren’t looking to capture traffic necessarily, instead we are looking tog et a target to come to systems under our controls for specific requests.
+-	Accomplished by intercepting DNS requests and providing responses to the requestor.
+-	Instead of providing legitimate responses, the attacker will use their own addresses.
+-	Redirects to an IP address the attacker set up.

+## Ettercap

+Tool that can be used to capture requests, like DNS requests.

+## DHCP Starvation Attack
+-	Attacker sends many DHCPDISCOVER messages to a DHCP server.
+-	These messages are sent to the broadcast address 255.255.255.255.
+-	The DHCP server responds with an offer to the client.
+In this case, the server will keep sending offers, reserving the IP address for that client, expecting an acknowledgement that never comes.
+-	At some point, the DHCP server runs out of IP addresses to provide to any legitimate endpoint (DoS).

+## sslstrip

+-	Developed to grab SSL messages and trip the encryption from them.
+-	Outdated lol..